FrontEndART/SonarQube-plug-in/README.md

 - And many more...

-The plug-in is compatible with the latest LTS version 6.7[^1] and the latest version 7.5 of the platform, which can be obtained from its [website].
+The plug-in is compatible with the latest LTS version 7.9[^1], which can be obtained from its [website].

 [Online demo].